A Beginner's Guide to Study Abroad

 How do I choose a program?

 First, you will need to decide where or what you want to study.
-You can search for programs by term, country, and/or major the following webpage.
-You should also schedule a meeting with a study abroad advsior here.
+You can learn about the overall process here and search for programs here.
+Interested students should also schedule a meeting with a study abroad advisor here.
 Then you will need to examine your personal and academic goals for study abroad and see if our programs in that area of the world or subject will fit your needs.
 After you have considered these variables, you can evaluate the programs and make a decision based on your priorities.
 For each program, you can request advising before you chose to apply.

 If I don't speak a foreign language, can I still study in a non-English speaking country?

-Most faculty directed programs are offered in English, with the exception of those programs where language proficiency is the focus.
+Most faculty-directed programs are offered in English, except for those programs where language proficiency is the focus.
 To search for programs that are taught in English, you can select "English" under "Language of Instruction" in the advanced search.
 A list of programs with courses offered in English will appear.